tidy-finance/website/docs/50_parametric_portfolio_policies.md

 ```
 momentum_lag     size_lag
-      0.0713      -1.9487
+       0.312       -1.986
 ```

-The resulting values of $\hat\theta$ are easy to interpret: intuitively, expected utility increases by tilting weights from the value-weighted portfolio towards smaller stocks (negative coefficient for size) and towards past winners (positive value for momentum).
+The resulting values of $\hat\theta$ are easy to interpret: intuitively, expected utility increases by tilting weights from the value-weighted portfolio toward smaller stocks (negative coefficient for size) and toward past winners (positive value for momentum).
 Both findings are in line with the well-documented size effect [@Banz1981] and the momentum anomaly [@Jegadeesh1993].

-## More model specifications
+## More Model Specifications

 How does the portfolio perform for different model specifications?
 For this purpose, we compute the performance of a number of different modeling choices based on the entire CRSP sample.
 The next code chunk performs all the heavy lifting.